Basic Usage

 }>()

-Packing Request suppliers with Values
+Packing Request services with Values

 const configSupply = $config.pack({